 Again, you want as many as your staff members to go through the outplacement process as possible to ensure that you are protecting your employer brand and setting your exiting staff members up for a successful future.

 For this tip, the real takeaway is that you should be constantly monitoring how well your outplacement provider is performing.
 To do this, lean on their reports to find accurate stats and also read the interviews they have conducted with your previous staff members to show how much the process has helped them.

-If you find yourself unable to get reports or unhappy with their results, fear not because switching outplacement providers doesn’t have to be a huge challenge even though many organizations think it.
+If you find yourself unable to get reports or are unhappy with their results, fear not because switching outplacement providers doesn’t have to be a huge challenge-- even though many organizations think it is.

 Is It Really Easy to Switch Providers?

 Switching outplacement providers is as easy as signing a new contract.

 You just need to sign a contract and then provide information to your outbound staff.
 If you are already in a contract, many times providers do not keep you from cancelling them.

 If you do happen to be on a contract for a certain amount of time, make sure you check back before resigning so you can see how the market has changed.
 (Hint: it’s always changing!
 Even if you aren’t paying attention.)